moira-alert/doc/source/installation/configuration.rst

    :width: 534
    :height: 226

-By default slack sender won't change default icon configured for your bot.| To use state-specific icons in notifications:
+By default slack sender won't change default icon configured for your bot. |br|\ To use state-specific icons in notifications:

 .. image:: ../_static/slack-emoji.png
    :alt: Add custom emoji